WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 :::tip
 If you are using Tor Browser Bundle it is extremely easy to configure it to use bridges.
-Configuring Tor bridges running in a daemon mode it's more difficult and takes longer
+Configuring Tor bridges running in a daemon mode is more difficult and takes more time.
 :::

 **Steps with Tor Browser:**